andy23512/blog/source/_posts/tanchord-code-tc-code-an-unofficial-experimental-code-editor-for-the-chord-library-of-charachorder-device.md

 ---
 title: TanChord Code (TC Code) - an unofficial, experimental code editor for the chord library of CharaChorder device
+description: Tangent introduces TanChord Code (TC Code) in this article.
+It's an unofficial, experimental editor that allows you to edit the chord library of your CharaChorder device, similar to editing code in a code editor.
 date: 2025-11-23T06:46:22.184Z
 updated: 2025-11-24T14:06:10.822Z
 categories: [Article, Creation]